 We’re here with a helping hand when you need it most.
 From support with your medication and going to the toilet through to knowing your favourite meal and whether you prefer a bath or shower, our fully regulated visiting care service lets you continue living the life you want, on your terms.

 Helping Hands is the nation’s most widely rated home care provider and the only one to be endorsed as a Centre of Excellence by Skills for Care.
 With a team of registered nurses who have worked within the NHS, we can offer specialist support for people living with dementia, as well as care in the home for those with Parkinson’s, multiple sclerosis or facing challenges after a stroke, to name a few.

 We know that asking for help can be difficult at times.
 We’re here to talk you through your visiting care options and the full costs.
-Call us today to speak to one of our friendly customer advisors.Request a callback Request a brochure
+Call us today to speak to one of our friendly customer advisors.Request a brochure Call me back now

 I have a fantastic level of service from Helping Hands – the regular carers are great providing a standard of excellence.
 I think that I have never been so happy with a care agency!
 Read more